jahidulpabelislam/personal-site/README.md

 # Portfolio

-Portfolio I made for myself to showcase the projects I've developed, provide information about myself as well as my contact details.
+Portfolio I've made for myself to showcase the projects I've developed, provide information about myself as well as my contact details.
 I like to use this as a place to experiment with things on.

 [1.x](https://github.com/jahidulpabelislam/portfolio/tree/releases/tag/v1) - I initially made this in April 2015 to revise for a test during my degree on basic HTML &amp; CSS.